kristinemlarson/gnssIR_python/README.md

 doy_end flag.
 There is also an optional year_end flag that you could use if you had multiple years of data.

-# Plotting Periodogram Results

-Try out plot_results.py

-I will upload some sample plots soon.

-# Cryosphere Example (under development)
+# Cryosphere Example
-LORG is a very nice example for GNSS-IR.
-It was installed on the Ross Ice Shelf in November 2018 and was removed the following year.
+LORG is a very good site for GNSS-IR.
+The GPS equipment was installed on the Ross Ice Shelf in November 2018 and was removed the following year.
 It is pretty clear in all directions, so there is little to no azimuth restrictions needed.
 It is flat - so I would suggest using most low elevation angles.
 It also has the nice attribute that the engineers that set up the site tracked **modern** GPS signals such as L2C